1935 Assistant Director, Campus Recreation-Aquatics and Risk Management

 Education: A bachelor's degree is required; a master’s degree is preferred.
 A degree with an emphasis in recreation, sport, and/or park administration, college student personnel, student affairs, or other related field is preferred.

-Experience: At least one year of experience working in an aquatic and/or recreational sports setting is required; experience that includes direct administrative responsibilities in aquatic management and programming is preferred.
-A strong background in risk management, especially as it relates to aquatics, is preferred.
+Experience: At least one year of experience working in an aquatic/facilities operations setting is required; experience that includes direct administrative responsibilities in aquatic management and programming is preferred.
+A strong background in risk management, especially as it relates to facilities operations is preferred.
 Experience working in a diverse environment and/or with students from diverse backgrounds is preferred.

-Skills: Demonstrated knowledge of lifeguard safety skills, aquatic event management, and water safety instruction is preferred.
+Skills: Demonstrated knowledge of facility management is required.
+Demonstrated knowledge of lifeguard safety skills, aquatic event management, and water safety instruction is preferred.
 Effective organizational, management, leadership, communication, and interpersonal skills are required.
 Computer literacy is required.
 A working knowledge of financial operations is preferred.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Certifications: American Red Cross Lifeguarding, First Aid, and CPR/AED for the Professional Rescuer is required.
+Certifications: American Red Cross Lifeguarding, First Aid, and CPR/AED for the Professional Rescuer is required or must be obtained with 30 days of employment.
 Lifeguard and/or CPR/AED/First Aid Instructor –or – Lifeguard and/or CPR/AED/First Aid Instructor Trainer certifications are preferred.
 Certified Pool Operator/Aquatic Facility Operator is preferred or the ability to obtain while employed.
 A valid driver’s license is required or must be obtained within 30 days of employment.

 Other: The scope of the position requires attendance at evening and/or weekend activities, meetings, and workshops.